Diabetes and Exercise

 How do I commence an exercise program?

 You can talk to your doctor about an exercise program that suits your personal preferences and circumstances.
-Ideally, you can book straight in with an Exercise Physiologist (EP).
+Ideally, you can book straight in with our Exercise Physiologist (EP) in Pascoe Vale.

 EP’s have specialised training in the design and delivery of exercise and lifestyle interventions for people with chronic and complex conditions including diabetes.